 Ten years later most likely due to dwindling sales Gibson re-engineered the Les Paul adding a second cutaway and reducing the thickness of the body which eventually went on to become the Gibson SG.
-Best known as the guitar of choice for players such as Angus Young Jerry Garcia and Tommy Iommi of Black Sabbath.
+Best known as the guitar of choice for players such as Angus Young Jerry Garcia and Tony Iommi of Black Sabbath.
 Les Paul himself wasn’t overly impressed with the SG and parted ways with Gibson.
 However after a number of well known guitarists such as Eric Clapton started using the traditional Les Paul the guitar regained it’s popularity and Les Paul again started working with Gibson.
 Here’s an early clip of Les Paul playing his iconic Les Paul guitar.
 Out of interest the lady in the clip is Mary Ford, Les Paul’s then wife prior to their divorce in 1961.

 Why Buy a Les Paul Kit?